They’ll remind you that 6 million people start a business each year.

 Systems require that you step back and look at your daily activities.

 Systems require that you ask: “How does this work?
-How can I make it more effective?”
+How can I make it work better?”

 Systems allow you to step away from your work, take vacations, have weekends – and most blessedly, have lots of free space in your mind for creativity.